 She next made an appearance in Nevada City, California.
 Stepping off the stage in 1854, her bejeweled and stylish appearance created quite a stir among the rough residents of the mining camp.
 Two young miners quickly volunteered to carry her bags into the Fepp’s Hotel, where she registered as Eleanore Dumont.

 For the next few days, she wandered up and down Broad Street, the main street of Nevada City, peering into shop windows that had gone out of business.
-Soon, she had the whole town talking and wondering why the young woman seemed to have nothing better to do walk about town in her best finery.
+Soon, she had the whole town talking and wondering why the young woman seemed to have nothing better to do than walk about town in her best finery.

-Soon, though, the mystery would be solved after she handed a printing order to Editor Wait of the Nevada Journal for a handbill which advertised the opening of the “best gambling emporium in northern California.”
+Soon, though, the mystery would be solved after she handed a printing order to Editor Wait of the Nevada Journal for a handbill that advertised the opening of the “best gambling emporium in northern California.”
 Citizens all over town soon received invitations to the grand opening of the “Vingt-et-un” on Broad Street to enjoy a game with Madame Dumont as well as free champagne for all.
 A finely furnished and carpeted gambling den with gas chandeliers, it would only allow the entrance of well-behaved and well-groomed men, and cursing was discouraged in her presence.

 Her gambling parlor opened with a bang as the men swarmed in.
 Having cleaned up and put on their best clothes for the occasion, they found Miss Eleanore witty, vivacious and charming as she moved around the room talking to them before beginning her game.
 Rolling her own cigarettes and drinking champagne, she deftly kept them at arm’s length, telling them all tactfully that she was a lady.